Dollars vs. decentralization: Johnson’s and Vallas’ vastly different fixes for CPS

 Vallas also wants to create a city school voucher program, mandating CPS spend millions in public dollars to send students to private schools.
 A state tax credit scholarship program already exists to help kids from low-income families attend private schools that Vallas supports.

-A key tenant of Vallas’s education platform is pushing decisions down to principals and elected local school councils.
+A key tenet of Vallas’ education platform is pushing decisions down to principals and elected local school councils.

 LSC election turnout has been low over the years, and CPS has at times struggled to even recruit candidates to run.
 Many LSCs don’t have enough members to function.